prthameshhh/Table-Extraction-using-TATR/README.md

-# Table Transformer for Table Detection and Structure Recognition
+# Table Transformer for Table Detection and Structure Recognition and table extraction

 This project implements a pipeline for detecting tables in images and recognizing their structure using the Table Transformer (TATR) model.
 It includes table detection, structure recognition, and OCR capabilities.